vegapunk-hiroshi/restaurant_map/README.md

 # Restaurant Map
 ## - How to start the server -
 1. Change the API key of the script tag inside the index.html
-2. Make sure you allow Google Maps Place, Direction, JavaScript API
+2. Make sure you allow Google Maps Place, Direction, JavaScript API in the Google Maps Platform
 2. npm install in the root directory
 3. npm run dev in the root directory
 4. Go to http://localhost:5174/ from your browser